smartlook/smartlook.github.io/_docs/sdk/ios.md

 ### Crashlytics integration

 When Crashlytics are setup in your app, Smartlook automatically adds a custom `SMARTLOOK SESSION URL` key to crash reports.
-The value is URL of the latest recording made by Smartlook during or before the crash.
+Its value is URL of the latest recording made by Smartlook during or before the crash.